This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The goal is to make it a quick and painless process for your dog.

-- Products needed – Dog ear cleaning solution and cotton balls.
-We recommend Corium 20, which was recommended by the vet.
+Products needed: Some dog ear cleaning solution and some cotton balls.
+(We recommend Epiotic, which was recommended by our vet after Corium-20 became unavailable.)

 - Squirt – Squirt the cleaning solution directly into your dog’s ears.
 Not too much, though.
 Too much and your dog will jump and shake and you’ll just be wasting the product.
 Squirt just enough to fill your dog’s ear canal.